priorelli/deep-kinematic-inference/README.md

 The parameter `lr_length` controls the learning rate of the length beliefs.
 If it is set to 0, these beliefs will not be updated.

+The parameters `k_rep` and `avoid_dist` respectively control the gain of the repulsive force, and the distance after which the force cannot affect the agent.

 Different precisions have been used for the shallow and deep models: for the former, the visual precision `pi_vis` has been set to 1.0, while the extrinsic precision `pi_ext` to 0.05; for the latter, the visual precision `pi_vis` has been set to 0.1, while the extrinsic precision `pi_ext` to 0.5.

 The variable `task` affects the goal of the active inference agent, and can assume the following values: